 12. California - The Resources Agency.
 1983.
 Department of Parks and Recreation.
-Recreation needs in California.
+Recreation Needs in California.
 Sacramento, California.
 March 1983.

 In response to the Roberti-Z'berg Urban Open Space and Recreation Program Act of 1976, the CDPR conducted a statewide recreational needs assessment.
 The report consisted of two major elements: 1) the Recreation Patterns Study that surveyed current participation and projected recreation demand; and 2) the Urban Recreation Case Studies that examined the leisure behavior and needs of seven underserved populations.
-The purpose of the needs analysis was to: 1) develop statewide recreation planning data; 2) analyze the recreation needs of California's urban residents; and 3) modify project selection criteria used in the administration of grants to local agencies under the Roberti-Z'berg Act.
+The purpose of the needs analysis was to: 1)

+develop statewide recreation planning data; 2) analyze the recreation needs of California's urban residents; and 3) modify project selection criteria used in the administration of grants to local agencies under the Roberti-Z'berg Act.

 In general, this report is a wide-ranging, programmatic document providing guidance for statewide planning.
-The urban-specific study has little relevance to the proposed Project, which is located in primarily remote and primitive areas.
+The urban-specific study has little application to the proposed Project, which is located in primarily remote and primitive areas.
 Therefore, the programmatic document has no direct application to the proposed Project.

 13. Forest Service.
 1988.
-Plumas National Forest land and resource management plan.
+Plumas National Forest Land and Resource Management Plan.
 Department of Agriculture, Quincy, California.
 August 26, 1988.

-The Forest and Rangeland Renewable Resources Planning Act (FRRPA) requires that each national forest prepare an initial forest plan that provides direction for the efficient use and protection of forest resources within their administrative boundaries.
-The Plumas National Forest's (PNF) Land and Resource Management Plan (LRMP) was adopted in 1988 (USDA-FS 1988).
-Through the Sierra Nevada Forest Plan Amendment process, the LRMP has been updated twice since 1990 and it is in the process of being updated a third time (USDA-FS, 2001a; 2004; 2010).
+The Forest and Rangeland Renewable Resources Planning Act (FRRRPA) requires that each national forest prepare an initial forest plan that provides direction for the efficient use and protection of forest resources within their administrative boundaries.
+The Plumas National Forest's (PNF) Land and Resource Management Plan (LRMP) was adopted in 1988 (Forest Service 1988).
+Through the Sierra Nevada Forest Plan Amendment process, the LRMP has been amended twice since 1990 and it is in the process of being updated a third time (Forest Service, 2001; 2004; 2010h).

-The PNF LRMP is complex and applies to resource areas as diverse as water quality to visual resources.
+The PNF LRMP, as amended, is complex and applies to resource areas as diverse as water quality to visual resources.
 Refer to Section 3 of this Exhibit E for a discussion of potential effects of the proposed Project on resources of interest to the PNF.

 14. Forest Service.
 1990.
-Tahoe National Forest land and resource management plan.
+Tahoe National Forest Land and Resource Management Plan.
 Department of Agriculture, Nevada City, California.
 March 1990.

 As described above, the FRRRPA requires that each national forest prepare an initial forest plan that provides direction for the efficient use and protection of forest resources within its administrative boundaries.
-The Tahoe National Forest (TNF) LRMP was adopted in 1990 (USDA-FS 1990).
-The TNF LRMP sets two levels of management direction: one is forest-wide and the other is area-specific.
+The Tahoe National Forest (TNF) LRMP was adopted in 1990 (Forest Service 1990).
+The TNF LRMP sets two levels of management direction: one is forestwide and the other is area-specific.
 With respect to forest-wide management, direction comes from forest-wide goals, objectives, standards and guidelines.
 Area-specific direction is set forth in the management direction for 106 areas and includes management area emphasis, standards, guidelines and practices.
-The TNF LRMP addresses resources across TNF.
+The TNF LRMP, as amended, addresses resources across TNF.

-The TNF LRMP is complex and applies to resource areas as diverse as water quality to visual resources.
+The TNF LRMP, as amended, is complex and applies to resource areas as diverse as water quality to visual resources.
 Refer to Section 3 of this Exhibit E for a discussion of potential effects of the proposed Project on resources of interest to the TNF.